daos-stack/daos/doc/admin/predeployment_check.md

 $ sysctl -w net.ipv4.cong.<ifaces>.arp_ignore=1
 ```

-All those parameters can be made persistent by adding a new
+All those parameters can be made persistent in /etc/sysctl.conf by adding a new
-/etc/sysctl.d (e.g. /etc/sysctl.d/95-daos-net.conf).
+under /etc/sysctl.d (e.g. /etc/sysctl.d/95-daos-net.conf) with all the relevant
+settings.

 For more information, please refer to the [librdmacm documentation](https://github.com/linux-rdma/rdma-core/blob/master/Documentation/librdmacm.md)